Military helicopter: Maritime

-Among the first practical uses of helicopters when the R-4 and R-5 became available to US and UK forces was deployment from navy cruisers and battleships, at first supplementing and later replacing catapult-launched observation aircraft.
+Among the first practical uses of helicopters when the Sikorsky R-4 and R-5 became available to British and American forces was deployment from navy cruisers and battleships, at first supplementing and later replacing catapult-launched observation aircraft.
 Another niche within the capability of the early helicopters was as plane guard - tasked with the recovery of pilots who had ditched near an aircraft carrier.

 As helicopter technology matured with increased payload and endurance, anti-submarine warfare (ASW) was added to the helicopter's repertoire.
 Initially, helicopters operated as weapons delivery systems, attacking with air-launched torpedoes and depth charges based on information provided by its parent and other warships.
 In the 1960s, the development of the turboshaft engine and transistor technology changed the face of maritime helicopter aviation.
 The turboshaft engine allowed smaller helicopters, such as the Westland Wasp, to operate from smaller vessels than their reciprocating engine predecessors.
-The introduction of transistors allowed helicopters, such as the SH-3 Sea King, to be equipped with integral dunking sonar, radar and magnetic anomaly detection equipment.
+The introduction of transistors allowed helicopters, such as the Sikorsky SH-3 Sea King, to be equipped with integral dunking sonar, radar and magnetic anomaly detection equipment.
 The result was an aircraft able to more quickly respond to submarine threats to the fleet without waiting for directions from fleet vessels.

-Today, maritime helicopters such as the SH-60 Seahawk and the Westland Lynx are designed to be operated from frigates, destroyers and similar size vessels.
+Today, maritime helicopters such as the Sikorksy SH-60 Seahawk and the Westland Lynx are designed to be operated from frigates, destroyers and similar size vessels.
 The desire to carry and operate two helicopters from frigate- and destroyer-sized vessels has affected the maximum size of the helicopters and the minimum size of the ships.
 Increasing miniaturisation of electronics, better engines and modern weapons now allow even the modern, destroyer-based, multi-role helicopter to operate nearly autonomously in the ASW, anti-shipping, transport, SAR and reconnaissance roles.

 Medium- and large-sized helicopters are operated from carriers and land bases.
 In the British, Spanish, and Italian navies, the larger helicopters form the main anti-submarine strength of carrier air wings.
 When operating from shore bases, the helicopters are used as anti-submarine pickets to protect against hostile submarines loitering outside military ports and harbours; their endurance and payload providing advantages over smaller helicopters.

 Soviet maritime helicopters, operating from its cruisers, had the additional role of guidance of the cruisers' long range anti-shipping missiles.

-Maritime helicopters are navalised aircraft for operation from ships, this includes enhanced protection against salt water corrosion, protection against ingestion of water and provision for forced ditching at sea.
+Maritime helicopters are navalised aircraft for operation from ships.
+This includes enhanced protection against salt water corrosion, protection against ingestion of water, and provision for forced ditching at sea.